michaelerule/lgcpspatial/README.md

 # lgcpspatial
-Log-Gaussian Cox process Python library designed for analysis of spiking neural activity from hippocampus and surrounding structures.
+Log-Gaussian Cox process Python library for spiking neural activity in hippocampus and surrounding structures.